manvantarah/inUkadalu/doc/prometheus-grafana.md

 												nginx installed!!

-2) open a new systemd service file:
+b) open a new systemd service file:

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Note: Insert the code in the file, hit save and exit